fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Without craftsmanship inspiration is a mere reed shaken in the wind.
+  Johannes Brahms

 There are two kinds of pain in this world: pain that hurts and pain that alters.